toxidity-18/JAVASCRIPT-NODE.JS-JSON-FULL-COURSE/README.md

    -Avoid JS reversed words or future reserved words , ie . https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Lexical_grammar#Reserved_keywords_as_of_ECMAScript_2015 or https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Lexical_grammar#Future_reserved_keywords

    -Take note of the words which you use .
 Remember that Javascript and javaScript - quit different .

+### Intializing a variable
+1 ) Declare it then assign a value to it

+2 ) Means : dcelare using (reversed words ie : let const ) and then assign a value to it using assignment expression .

+NB: Don't use var ...
+N/A

+3 ) How to intialize , declare and assign a value to a variable [line of code 1-6]

+4 ) Applying lookup expressions using the node shell [line 1-6]

+5 ) Main advantage of let to var : You cannot redeclare the ame variable twice .[Uncaught SyntaxError: Identifier 'him/ or any other name given to our variable' has already been declared]

+6 )